-If you're currently visiting the City of Light or planning when to come, take a look at our recommendations for top Paris events each month to see what's happening.
+If you're visiting the City of Light or planning when to come, check our recommendations to see what's happening each month.

-Use our month-by-month Paris events calendar below to get the big picture.
+Our month-by-month Paris events calendar shows you the big picture.

 For details, click through to see the monthly calendar.

 Of course you'll find famous Paris events such as the famous Winter and Summer Sales, Fashion Week, Mardi Gras, the Paris Marathon, Bastille Day celebrations, top museum exhibits, concerts, and Christmas/New Year Eve festivities listed each month - but we also tell you about lesser-known "insider" activities and free fun things to do in Paris that you won't find in most other guides.